 When you visit Copenhagen, you must visit the Little Mermaid statue, an icon of Copenhagen.
 Crafted by artist Edvard Eriksen, the statue is inspired by Hans Christian Andersen’s Little Mermaid story.
 Andersen lived in Copenhagen for most of his life.

 Today, the bronze statue stands atop a rock in the water by Langelinie Pier.
-Many boat tours will take you past the statue.
+Many boat tours will take you past the statue which lets you catch a glimpse from a far.

 View the iconic colorful houses along Nyhavn.